 American Studies, B.A.

-Saint Louis University's American studies program uses film, food, fashion, buildings, sports, popular media, the environment, art, literature and historical texts in order to understand the diverse cultures of the United States and its place in the world in the past and present.
+Saint Louis University's American studies program uses film, food, fashion, buildings, sports, popular media, the environment, art, literature and historical texts in order to understand the diverse cultures of the United States and the nation's place in the world in the past and present.

 • American studies is interdisciplinary, using a variety of sources and methods (literature, social science, film and community institutions) to understand American cultures.